5 Essentials for an Optimal Eye Tracking Research Setup

 Good data collection requires that the data is not only accurate but suitable for the research question.

 In other words, it doesn’t reveal information about the emotional valence (positive or negative emotion) that someone is experiencing.
-Other biometric devices are able to fill this gap, giving you the whole picture.
+Other biosensors are able to fill this gap, giving you the whole picture.

 In summary, you want to make sure that the lighting is optimal, that movement is reasonable given the type of eye tracking device, that obstruction is limited, that calibration is carried out, and that both accurate and suitable data is used.